Tuesday, September 30, 2008

 An Early Start

 Here is the entrance to our house.
 It's pretty, I think.
 Martinweg nummer 9.
 Weg just means way, basically.
 I can't remember if it is Renate or Werner's mother, but she lives right next door.
 I talked to her for a bit, but she doesn't know any English at all, so it makes it a little difficult.
 I think she told me that she was going to go into the city to meet an old school friend for breakfast.
 Either that, or she already had.
 And that she was going to go the park, I believe.
 It's really neat that they live next door, I think.
 They kind of share a garden together, and there is small pen in the grandmother's yard that the guinea pig and the bunny stay in sometimes.
 Usually the bunny is in the garage, where they keep their bikes.
 The guinea pig mostly stays in the house, but goes outside sometimes too.
 The bunny is much bigger than the guinea pig, and is in charge.
-I think the bunny kept trying to bite the guinea pig!
-It was pretty funny.
-So I went into the shed/garage to play with Willi, the bunny for a little bit.
-They used to have another bunny, I can't remember what his name is, but it died. :( Poor bunny.
+I think the bunny

-but if I put my hand out, he would kind of butt it/nuzzle it with his nose.
+He is very fidgety though, which I guess is normal for bunnies.
+He was a bit skittish when I tried to pet him, but if I put my hand out, he would kind of butt it/nuzzle it with his nose.
 It was a bit more forceful than a nuzzle though.
 I think he wanted to be scratched on the head, but I'm not too familiar with bunnies.
 But he was being cutesy!
-I love him, so far.
-I hope he never bites me.
+I love h

 I took a few pictures of some of the neighbor houses as well, and a few pictures of the recycling bins.
 Germans really know what they are doing here with recycling, as I'm sure you can guess!